grafana/grafana/docs/sources/developers/plugins/custom-panel-option-editors.md

 ---
-title: Custom panel option editors
+title: Build a custom panel option editor
 ---

-# Custom panel option editors
+# Build a custom panel option editor

 The Grafana plugin platform comes with a range of editors that allow your users to customize a panel.
 The standard editors cover the most common types of options, such as text input and boolean switches.
 If you don't find the editor you're looking for, you can build your own.

-In this guide, you'll learn how to build your own panel option editor.
+## Panel option editor basics

-The simplest editor is a React component that accepts two props: `value` and `onChange`. `value` contains the current value of the option, and `onChange` updates it.
+The simplest editor is a React component that accepts two props:
+- **`value`**: the current value of the option
+- **`onChange`**: updates it the option's value

 The editor in the example below lets the user toggle a boolean value by clicking a button: